 My Great Grandfather “Karl” was a big guy, 6 footer, and had dreams of making it rich in the US, raising his family here, and then going home to a big farm he’d buy with all the money he had saved.
 He’d been sending money back to his Uncle in his hometown for 9 years, and Uncle was buying choice pieces of land as he found them for Karl.

 My Great Grandmother Margaret bore two children, a girl and a boy, before she died at a young age in Cleveland Ohio, circa 1912.
+The circumstances of her death have led some family members to suspect that she died from complications of an abortion.

-That event nearly brought the American experiment to an end.
+However it came about, her death nearly brought the American experiment to an end.
 Karl regrouped, saved some more money, packed up his kids, and sailed home across the Atlantic.
 I’m sure he entered town with mixed emotions, excited to be back among his people, but wishing his young wife were here with him.
 He probably went straight to his parents home, then quickly on to see his Uncle and all of the land that he’d been buying these 9 long years with Karls hard earned money.

 I imagine his Uncle was surprised to see him, and a little nervous as he explained that the relatives there had fallen on hard times, and that the money had gone to feeding the old people and children.
 At least that was his story and he was sticking to it.